jmenter/JAMValidatingTextField/README.md

 The visual feedback by default shows an indeterminate text field with a gray outline and gray dash.
 An invalid text field has a red outline and red X, and a valid text field has a green outline and green checkmark.
 Empty text fields are considered "indeterminate" unless isRequired is set to YES.

+The visuals are generated programmatically so the class is totally self contained.
+All you need is the .h and .m files.

 ![example image](https://raw.githubusercontent.com/jmenter/JAMValidatingTextField/master/example.png "JAMValidatingTextField Example Image")

 Example of setting validation to a built-in type: